Back To Search Results

 Etiology

 There is some evidence to suggest that spending more time outdoors is protective against the development of myopia.[5]
 Likewise, a shift towards urbanization and higher education is thought to be a significant driver of the increasing prevalence of myopia among schoolchildren.[6]
 The predominating theory is that the increased time spent accommodating during near reading promotes signals for eye growth.
-Animal studies have also found the placement of both positive and negative lenses that defocus images on the retina can promote or inhibit eye growth.[7][8]
+Animal study results have also found the placement of both positive and negative lenses that defocus images on the retina can promote or inhibit eye growth.[7][8]

 Epidemiology